dabrahams/standard/README.md

 #### 2.4.1.2.
 Integer literals

-1. Integer literals are recognized by the following grammar:
+1. Integer literals have the form:

     ```ebnf
     integer-literal ::=